8 Reasons why do-it-yourself mold tests are not accurate or advised

 Why DIY Mold Testing kits are essentially useless for diagnosing the complexity of your airborne mold contamination and should be handled by professionals.

 Do you see mold or suspect you may have mold?
 Contact us immediately to come out to inspect and assess your property.
-If necessary, a 3rd-party hygienist will come out to test the property for mold and/or types of mold.
+If necessary, our professional team will come out to test the property for mold and/or types of mold.
 Call 949-877-9697

 While DIY tests can be used for entertainment value, much like a Chia Pet, true mold concerns should be handled by companies that understand the diagnostic process necessary to qualify and quantify potentially hazardous mold growth.